gfk-ba/datateam-test-1/README.md

 ## Context

 You are given a data file representing information gathered using an online questionnaire.
-This data can vary in size, from a few records to millions of records (but assume it will generally fit in memory).
+This data can vary in size, from a few records to millions of records, and from a few attributes to many thousands of attributes (columns).
+You may assume the *raw* data will fit in memory.
 We want to perform some simple analyses on this data.
-While the speed of importing the data is not critical, the performance of the analyses is.
+The speed of importing the data is *not* important.
+The speed of the analyses *is* important.

 ## Requirements

+### Functional

 Your implementation should be capable of the following:
 -   Read an input file (format defined later) and parse the data.
--   Perform several analyses on the data.
-The analyses are supplied using a simple syntax.
+-   Perform analyses on the data (details given below).
 -   Display or export the results of the analyses.

+### Submission

-You should also attach a small document with a concise explanation of your design decisions and any short cuts you take in your implementation.
+-   You must attach a small document with a concise explanation of your design decisions and any short cuts you take in your implementation.

-Your code has to be written in C++.
+-   Your code has to be written in C++.
 It should compile with GCC and/or CLang.
-It should compile on GNU/Linux.
-You need to add a description on how to build and execute the program.
+You must add a description on how to build and execute the program.
+-   You are allowed to use *open source* libraries.

+### Extensibility

+-   It should be easy to add new data types other than integer and string.
+-   It should also be easy to extend the set of analyses.

 ### Analyses

 All the analyses are aggregations of a single attribute, grouped by another attribute.
 For example, we want to select the **average movie\_score grouped by age**.
 Your solution should support the following aggregations:
--   Average (rounds to the nearest integer)
+-   Average
 -   Minimum
 -   Maximum

 The aggregations only operate on integer attributes, the grouping may be on any type of attribute.
 Aggregations on attributes that are not of integer type should produce an error message.

+You do *not* know the analyses at the moment you are importing the data.
+The queries can change at any time, so do not assume they are static.

 #### Aggregation syntax

 It is left to the implementer to decide how aggregrations are supplied to the program.
-The program should parse the following syntax:
+For example, the syntax might look like this:

     AVG <aggregation attribute> <grouping attribute>
     MIN <aggregation attribute> <grouping attribute>